 - The Researcher Development Programme offers development opportunities to support your Research Career.

 - The Center for Transformative Learning offers many supports to achieve excellence in your teaching.

-Staff progressing to lecturer above the bar will progress on the basis of their current contract and terms and conditions of employment, e.g. multi-annual, specific purpose or fixed-term contracts.
+Staff progressing to Associate Professor B will progress on the basis of their current contract and terms and conditions of employment, e.g. multi-annual, specific purpose or fixed-term contracts.
 Staff on specific purpose or fixed-term contracts will not have an entitlement to a contract of indefinite duration or multiannual contract on the basis of progressing across the merit bar.
 Please refer to Policy and Procedures for Progression Across the Merit Bar and Policy and Procedures for Granting Multi-annual Status to Tenure Track Academic Staff, as appropriate to you.

 1. Prior to application, familiarise yourself with the policies, forms and procedures relating to the Progression of Academic Staff.

 - Evidence of service to the University and the wider community